 Unfortunately, fake reviews are not something that can be avoided completely.
 There will always be a customer, a competitor, or a random freak on the Internet who’ll try to game the system and deceive other people.
 It’s such a shame, because if you’re a business owner working like a horse to spread the good word about your business, there’ll be others whose sole purpose is to harm your reputation.

 Fortunately, online review aggregators like Yelp, OpenTable, and TripAdvisor are coming up with ways to combat fake reviews.
 Yelp, for instance, recently introduced a consumer alert system designed to prevent businesses or individual users from posting deceptive reviews and manipulating results.
+Google has launched a local guides program to encourage high-quality reviews.
 Others are developing their own review filters or banning anonymous reviews.

 Google+ Local – the search engine giant’s own online review aggregator, ratings tracker, and local business discovery platform – also recently announced new updates to its review filter and spam detection system.